Rolling Meadows Courthouse

 Rolling Meadows Criminal Case Jurisdiction

-The Rolling Meadows Courthouse hears criminal cases in the following municipalities in the northwest suburbs that are within Cook County: Arlington Heights; Barrington Hills; Bartlett; Bensenville; Buffalo Grove; East Dundee; Elgin; Elk Grove Village; Hanover Park; Harwood Heights; Hoffman Estates; Inverness; Mount Prospect; Norridge; Palatine; Prospect Heights; Rolling Meadows; Rosemont; Schaumburg; Schiller Park; South Barrington; Wheeling; Barrington Township; Elk Grove Township; Hanover Township; Palatine Township, and Schaumburg Township.
+The Rolling Meadows Courthouse hears criminal cases for the following municipalities in the northwest suburbs that are within Cook County: Arlington Heights; Barrington Hills; Bartlett; Bensenville; Buffalo Grove; East Dundee; Elgin; Elk Grove Village; Hanover Park; Harwood Heights; Hoffman Estates; Inverness; Mount Prospect; Norridge; Palatine; Prospect Heights; Rolling Meadows; Rosemont; Schaumburg; Schiller Park; South Barrington; Wheeling; Barrington Township; Elk Grove Township; Hanover Township; Palatine Township, and Schaumburg Township.

 The Criminal Process at the Rolling Meadows Courthouse